 Two different mechanisms control the propagation regime of a finite hydraulic fracture.
 The first one regulates the total dissipated energy distribution between the creation of new fracture surfaces at the tip and viscous fluid flow inside the fracture channel.
 The second mechanism is related to the partitioning of the injected fluid volume between the fracture and host permeable rock (due to leak-off).
-During the crack growth, the allocation of the dissipated energy and injected volume can change over time resulting in the realization of the limiting propagation regimes characterized by one dissipation (out of two) and one fluid balance (out of two)
+During the crack growth, the allocation of the dissipated energy and injected volume can change over time resulting in the realization of the limiting propagation regimes characterized by one dissipation (out of two) and one fluid balance (out of two) mechanisms.
+The partitioning of the dissipated energy is influenced by the viscosity M' and toughness K' parameters, while the leak-off parameter C' affects the

-Figure 4-10: The spatial variations of the fracture opening (top raw) and net fluid pressure (bottom raw) at the time moments $t = \{1, 10, 100\}$ s.
+Figure 4-11: The spatial variations of the fracture opening (top raw) and net fluid pressure (bottom raw) at the time moments $t = \{1, 10, 100\}$ s.
 The figures (a) and (c) are related to the impermeable rock case, while (b) and (d) show the discussed crack characteristics during the growth at the permeable formation.
 The solution profiles for the slickwater (water) fracturing are depicted by solid blue (red) lines.
 The fully-laminar solutions are presented by black dashed lines.